The atomic clocks of the Greenwich Time Service

 'The need for the Royal Greenwich Observatory to maintain an independent atomic time scale has been greatly reduced by the availability of the international atomic time scale (UTC) via the Navstar—global positioning system (GPS) satellite service.
 When the clocks fail, the Observatory will continue to assist in the provision of the familiar "six-pips" Greenwich time signal by reference to the UTC.'
 (Hansard, 7 March 1986)

-The figure given for each clock by Walden was twice that given by Wright (presumably because he quoted the price of a new clock rather than a new caesium tube), suggests that Walden deliberately framed his statement to make the expenditure required sound as large as possible in order to justify the SERC position.
+The figure given for each clock by Walden was twice that given by Wright (presumably because he quoted the price of a new clock rather than a new caesium tube) and suggests that Walden deliberately framed his statement to make the expenditure required sound as large as possible in order to justify the SERC position.
 At the same time he may have been over-optimistic about the availability of the Navstar system.
 Further research is needed to establish if it was actually true that UTC could be accessed via GPS at the point when the decision to cut funding was made since the last of the last of the ten Block I satellites was only launched after that date.

-A question was also raised but Lord Gainfrod in the House of Lords the following week (Hansard)
+A question was also raised but Lord Gainfrod in the House of Lords the following week (Hansard).

 By October 1987, Pilkington's role had evolved into that of Officer in Charge of the new Satellite Laser Ranger team and Tony Seabrook (who had been working in the Electronics and Computing section within the Facilities Division) had been put in charge of what remained of the Greenwich Time Service.
 An alternative precision time service also had to be found, so that the Satellite Laser Ranger could continue to operate.
 How this was done was described by Seabrook in his paper: